bsmith89/strain-corr/doc/manuscript/manuscript.md

-All shotgun metagenomes analyzed in this work are publicly available as SRA BioProjects, including the HMP2 (PRJNA398089), UCFMT (PRJNA737472), and the synthetic community data (PRJNA885585) used for benchmarking.
+All shotgun metagenomes analyzed in this work are publicly available as SRA BioProjects, including the HMP2 (PRJNA398089), UCFMT (PRJNA737472), and the hCom2 samples used for benchmarking (PRJNA885585).
 The HMP2 metagenomes already had human reads removed and quality control procedures previously applied.
 UCFMT metagenomes were filtered for human reads, deduplicated, adapter trimmed, and quality trimmed, as previously described in [@smithStrainresolvedAnalysisRandomized2022].
-Benchmark metagenomes were processed in the same way, except that human read removal was skipped because the data was collected _in vitro_.
+The hCom2 metagenomes were processed in the same way, except that human read removal was skipped because the data was collected _in vitro_.